 Cybersecurity experts should be in demand for businesses.
 By 2017, 81 percent of companies intend to roll out IoT devices, according to Inc. Seventy-three percent of companies were attacked in 2015, and only 34 percent of companies with IoT devices are focused on keeping them secure.

-Aurora University’s online Bachelor of Science in Computer Science equips students with the knowledge and skills needed to pursue a future in cybersecurity or for roles like computer programmer, web developer and computer systems analyst.
-The program takes place in a fully online environment, allowing students to manage their work and personal schedules.
+Aurora University’s online Bachelor of Science in Computer Science and online Bachelor of Science in Cybersecurity degree programs equip students with the knowledge and skills needed to pursue a future in cybersecurity or for roles like computer programmer, web developer and computer systems analyst.
+These programs take place in a fully online environment, allowing students to manage their work and personal schedules.